+4. When we celebrate what God did in the past, it renews our hope in what He will do in the future.
 Several years ago the Israeli leader, Moshe Diane, was in New Dehli, India.
 The press asked him about the miracle victory in the Six-day war.
 Could he explain the amazing turn of events and how the Israelis won against such amazing odds?
 Moshe Diane replied, "The God who was, is.
 The God who did, does."

-Has God done something great in your life?
+God is still delivering those who call on Him.
+Has He done something great in your life?
 Then it's time to celebrate!